childsm/Python-Projects/README.md

 # Python-Projects
-Projects from The Tech Academy's Python Course
+Projects completed for The Tech Academy's Python Course.